r3w0p/bobocep/docs/source/section/patterns.rst

 This is important for *state clearance* i.e. ensuring runs are always eventually halted and removed from memory, to prevent an endless build-up of incomplete runs with no means of halting.

-For example, if we want to ensure that all events occur within 1 minute of each other, we can use the :code:`BoboPredicateWindowSlidingFirst` class to specify the time interval, in seconds, that can exist between the first event accepted by a run and the current event being checked.
+For example, if we want to ensure that all events occur within 1 minute of each other, we can use :code:`WindowSlidingFirst` to specify the time interval, in seconds, that can exist between the first event accepted by a run and the current event being checked.

 .. code:: python